roadiz/BaseTheme/README.md

 Blank theme uses *Grunt* and *Bower* to deal with front development files.

+### Bootstrap

+We use *Bootstrap* right in BaseTheme but you can choose what feature to include in your style not to bloat your CSS files.
+We recommend to use *LESS* version to ignore unnecessary modules.
+Open your `static/css/styles.less` and comment/uncomment your *Bootstrap* modules files, you even can override *Bootstrap* variables.

 ### Grunt

 This blank theme uses *Grunt* to manage your LESS, JS and CSS files.